 Inadvertently, however, that 48 point outing also highlighted some of the flaws in his game.
 Ejim shot 20-24 from that night, which is brilliant, but there were only two three point attempts and six foul shoots on the way.
 It mattered not on that night, obviously, but he needs more of those and fewer twos.
 Ejim recognises this and is developing the three point stroke, hitting 34.7% of them last season in his first year of taking quite a lot of them and it needs to continue.

 If it does, Ejim has a chance of making it as a small forward.
 At 6’6 and 220, this is how it’s going to have to be.
 As of right now, Ejim is more of a face-up four, a very good rebounder for height but with little handle, high turnovers born out of his attempts to handle it anyway, and still working on his perimeter instincts.
-He runs some pick and roll, which is helpful, but through body type alone, small forward is the best bit.
-His rebounding will be a big advantage at that position, and while his perimeter defense is largely untested, he demonstrated a good motor that ought combine with his physical tools that make him projectable on that end.
+He runs some pick-and-roll, which is helpful, but through body type alone, small forward is the best bit.
+His rebounding will be a big advantage at that position, and while his perimeter defence is largely untested, he demonstrated a good motor that ought combine with his physical tools that make him projectable on that end.
 Can he further improve the shot, manage what Marcus Landry never quite did and stick around?
 Possibly.
 Maybe he ought go to the D-League and prove it.

 Pierre Jackson – The Sixers acquiired Jackson’s draft rights on draft night for those of Russ Smith, which is odd, because Jackson is better.
 Last season in the D-League, he proved he was hardy, fearless and extremely productive, averaging 29.1 points per game (second only to Manny Harris) alongside 6.2 assists in 40.9 minutes a game.
 He showed he could shoot over anyone, get to the rim against anyone, make tough ones, create his own shot, and change a game with his offensive output.
 And yes, of course he is small.
 That doesn’t change what he did and doesn’t change what he could go on to do as much as we might think.
 He’s a scorer, and he can do that anywhere.
 Anyone who tries to change his game so as to shore up his 6.2/4.0 assist to turnover ratio runs the significant risk of taking Jackson away from his strengths.
 He’s a scorer and he’s 5’10.
 Come to peace with them both because he cannot change either.